solderq35/hitruns-wiki/website/docs/downpatching.md

 - Legendary is essentially a modded game launcher for Epic that will allow you to downpatch
 - Install Legendary from here: https://github.com/derrod/legendary/releases/latest (just download `legendary.exe` if on Windows)
-- See this document on more information on how to install Hitman 3 with Legendary specifically: https://github.com/solderq35/hitman-tech-tips/blob/main/misc/h3legendary.md
+- See this document on more information on how to install Hitman WoA with Legendary specifically: https://github.com/solderq35/hitman-tech-tips/blob/main/misc/h3legendary.md
 - General Legendary documentation: https://github.com/legendary-gl/legendary/blob/master/README.md
 - Before proceeding further, open the official Epic Games Launcher, click profile picture in upper right, then go to Settings > Manage Games > Uncheck "Allow Auto Updates".
 Otherwise, the game will update itself to the latest version automatically again if you ever open the Epic Games launcher later for any reason.
   - [Screenshot for Reference](https://i.ibb.co/gSBsmD9/epicautoupdates.png)